 "F- fourteen sir!" the young magi replied nervously.

 "N- no sir, I decided to take this path.
-I want to be of use to the kingdom, so I asked my guardian, Watkins, if he could teach me swordsmanship" she lowered her head in fear.
+I want to be of use to the kingdom, so I asked my guardian, Jordan, if he could teach me the ways of a wanderer or magi..." she lowered her head in fear.

 His question was said in a such a tone that Miki braced herself for the worst.